hoonzis/hoonzis.github.io/_drafts/2009-12-28-mapbox-turf-realstate-analysis.md

     Location: Location option
 } with member this.Pms = this.Price / this.Surface
 ```
+That should be pretty easy for everyone.
 And here is the model part for serving geo-json.
-Note that if I want to provide a set of flats as geojson I would just have to create *FeatureCollection* object and convert each flat to a *Feature*.
-You can see that in this model the *Properties* property of the *Feature* is of the *Flat*.
-I am simply adding the flat as metadata to each feature which it represents.
-For other projects that would be different there is no type specification for *Properties* and one could simply create generic *Feature*.

 ```fsharp
 type GeometryType =